Endless possibilities: Journey to Eventoss’ 12th Anniversary | www.lokmattimes.com

 Endless possibilities: Journey to Eventoss’ 12th Anniversary

-Incepted in 2010, the idea to flourish a creative agency on the banks of the river Ganges and the ...
+Patna, July 12: Incepted in 2010, the idea to flourish a creative agency on the banks of the river ...

 Initially, in 2010, he started with a few scanty clients, failing several times, and struggling with rigid vendors, but despite the storms, he decided to stay and bang away.
 He made the organisation believe that anything and everything is possible.
 However, it took a lot of patience and hard work to lead him to where he stands today.
 Today, Eventoss Entertainment has quarterly earnings of not less than seven figures.
 It is serving employment to more than 50 employees in various positions.
 Few other accomplishments include its intense client reach of over 250 clients, successfully delivering 1500+ projects, and much more.
 Plenty of global companies, including Airtel, TVS, Kingfisher, Sony, etc., are now cherishing the services of Eventoss.
 Dainik Bhaskar Utsav has been among the major successful projects.
 This whole week-long celebration included the presence of celebrities like Shahrukh Khan, Gulzar, Pankaj Udhas, and Kumar Vishwas, Fatima Sana Shaikh.